Why Not Repurpose Content of Your Popular Posts?

 Steps:

 1. You’ll see the ‘Schedule Posts’ right below the ‘Published Posts’.
-Click on ‘Scheduled Posts’ and set the date and time for your posts to be shared.
+Click on ‘Scheduled Posts’ and set the date and time for sharing your posts.

 2. You’ll want to repurpose content used in the posts that have the highest reactions.